-A participant’s first job is to set a fundraising goal, seek, and keep track of donations:
+A participant’s first job is to set a fundraising goal, seek, and track donations:

 - Easiest way: After you register you will be led through the process to create a Personal Fundraising Page.
-So just follow those directions, and you’ll start to get information from us weekly on what to do and how to fundraise like a pro.
+So just follow those directions, and you can start to fundraise like a pro.

-- Medium effort: If you can’t create your own fundraising page because internet access is an issue, we can still help you set one up, and you can refer people there to give.
+- Medium effort: If you can’t create your own fundraising page because internet access is an issue, or if you’re just generally internet-averse, we can still help you set one up, so you can refer people there to give.

-- YOU CAN FUNDRAISE BOTH WAYS, just keep very good track of any donations NOT made online, keep cash in marked envelopes with donor info on the outside and use pledge sheets to organize your donations for the Foundation’s staff to process easily.
+- YOU CAN FUNDRAISE BOTH WAYS, online and in person, just keep very good track of any donations NOT made online, keep checks in marked envelopes with donor info on the outside and use pledge sheets to organize your donations for the Foundation’s staff to process easily.